brooklynrail/brooklynrail-platform/content/events/2022/08/charles-gaines-the-american-manifest.md

 ---
 title: "Charles Gaines: The American Manifest"
-deck: Featuring Gaines and Rail Editor-at-Large Thyrza Nichols Goodeve
+deck: Featuring Gaines and Thyrza Nichols Goodeve
 summary: "Artist Charles Gaines joins Rail Editor-at-Large Thyrza Nichols Goodeve for a conversation.
 We conclude with a poetry reading. "
 people: